 Now, what can you change on the "don't like" list?
 Would remembering to do your

-more confident if you're called on in class?
-Can you get help with schoolwork that's
+if you're called on in class?
+Can you get help with schoolwork that's hard?
+Who can

-friend, would you feel less alone?
-If you helped someone else feel less alone, would
+you feel less alone?
+If you helped someone else feel less alone, would you feel even

-you feel even better?
-Which activities could you try that would help you meet new
+better?
+Which activities could you try that would help you meet new friends?

 Of course, you might not be able to change everything on your "don't like" list.